 The Eurasian subspecies group of Common Merganser, known by the English name Goosander, has occurred numerous times in the Aleutian Islands of western Alaska, but has never been identified farther east in North America.
 The American subspecies has some potential to wander to Eurasia, but has never been recorded there.
-I’ve never seen any in-depth discussion of the identification of these subspecies, so I checked some specimens at MCZ1 to see if I could find reliable field identification criteria.
+I’ve never seen any in-depth discussion of the identification of these subspecies, so I checked some specimens at MCZ ((Museum of Comparative Zoology, Harvard University)) to see if I could find reliable field identification criteria.

 M. m. merganser – nests and winters from Iceland to Siberia, recorded rarely but regularly in Aleutian Islands but nowhere else in North America.